-- □ fail-Safe State: it is defined as the output load being energized; - □ fail Safe: this failure causes the system to go to the defined fail-safe state without a process demand; - □ fail Dangerous: failure mode that does not respond to a demand from the process (i.e. being unable to go to the defined fail-safe state), so that the output load remains de-energized. - ail "No effect": failure mode of a component that plays a part in implementing the safety function but is neither a safe failure nor a dangerous failure; When calculating the SFF this failure mode is not taken into account. - ail "Not part": failure mode of a component which is not part of the safety function but part of the circuit diagram and is listed for completeness; When calculating the SFF this failure mode is not taken into account.
+- □ fail-Safe State: it is defined as the output load being energized; - □ fail Safe: this failure causes the system to go to the defined fail-safe state without a process demand; - □ fail Dangerous: failure mode that does not respond to a demand from the process, so that the output load remains de-energized. - a fail "No effect": failure mode of a component that plays a part in implementing the safety function but is neither a safe failure nor a dangerous failure; When calculating the SFF this failure mode is not taken into account. - ☐ fail "Not part": failure mode of a component which is not part of the safety function but part of the circuit diagram and is listed for completeness; When calculating the SFF this failure mode is not taken into account.